gloori/kubeflow-poc/README.md

 Rancher's `k3s` is a certified Kubernetes distribution

-### macOS Virtualziation Considerations
+### macOS Virtualization Considerations
-Both `kind` and `k3s` are layered on top of some virtualziation because native container enablement is in the Linux Kernel (namespaces and cgroups).
+Both `kind` and `k3s` are layered on top of some virtualization because native container enablement is in the Linux Kernel (namespaces and cgroups).
 On macOS some shim is required.

-On macOS, there are only 2 practical alternatives to virtualziation:
+On macOS, there are only 2 practical alternatives to virtualization:

 - **HyperKit** which is bundled with __Docker Desktop__
 - **Virtualbox**, which covers also the vagrant option.